-Need to treat your dog’s hot spots?
+Need to treat a dog’s hot spots?

 Confused on what to use?

-You are not alone.
+Then you are not alone.
 We fell into the same confusion.
 After searching the Internet for an effective hot spot treatment, my eyes and mind felt scrambled.

 - Why so many YouTube videos, exactly 10,100 claiming hot spot cures?